-As a strategy for raising educational achievement, sleep has to rank highly.
+A s a strategy for raising educational achievement, sleep should rank highly.
 Yet you will hear scant mention of sleep in the education discourse.
-For all the debate on curriculum and assessment, pedagogy and behaviour management, so little attention is given to an issue that literally impacts our everyday lives.
+For all the debate on curriculum and assessment, pedagogy and behavior management, so little attention is given to an issue that acutely affects our everyday lives.

-By the time you’re done with Matthew Walker’s Why we sleep, you’ll be asking why not?
+Matthew Walker’s Why We Sleep addresses that dearth.
 Sleep, it appears, is vital to every aspect of our mental and physical wellbeing.
-Walker’s expertise lies in neuroscience, and he draws on a wealth of research to expose the fallacy in thinking we can get by with compromising on our sleep — not just the amount of sleep we get, but also the consistency of our sleep patterns.
-I was even left persuaded that I have chronic sleep deprivation.
-By making me reflect on my morning coffee routine, as well as the occasional snooze, Walker’s book has been—that’s right — a wake-up call.
+Walker’s expertise lies in neuroscience, and his well researched work exposes the fallacy in thinking we can get by with compromising on our sleep — not just the amount of sleep we get, but also the consistency of our sleep patterns.
+After reading it, I was convinced that I have chronic sleep deprivation.
+Walker made me reflect on my morning coffee routine and my occasional nap.
+His book has been — that’s right — a wake-up call.

-Sleep is also critical to problem solving.
-When my students are stuck on a maths problem, sleep on it is often the only wisdom I have to offer.
-This adage has served me well in the past and now enjoys a strong neurological basis thanks to the research Walker draws on.
-Walker relates problem solving to the REM phase of sleep, demonstrating that it is in this critical stage of unconsciousness that we form novel connections between individual chunks of knowledge.
-REM sleep is where our ideas crystallise and recombine into new, creative thoughts.
-The link is so pervasive that the phrase sleep on it exists in most languages.
+Sleep, Walker suggests, is crucial to problem solving.
+When my students are stuck on a math problem, sleep on it is often the only wisdom I have to offer.
+This adage has served me well in the past and now, thanks to Walker’s research, it enjoys a strong neurological basis.
+Walker demonstrates that problem solving can seamlessly occur in the REM phase of sleep.
+It is in this critical stage of unconsciousness that we form novel connections between individual chunks of knowledge.
+In a REM sleep is where our ideas crystalize and recombine into new, creative thoughts.
+The link between sleep and inspiration is so pervasive that the phrase sleep on it exists in most languages.

-Less dramatic were the reflections of placing French polymath Henri Poincare, who articulated the nature of invention thus: “The role of this unconscious work in mathematical invention appears to me incontestable.”
-Jacques Hadamard later backed up his compatriot by making note of how he alternated between conscious and unconscious thought when working of mathematics.
+French polymath Henri Poincare articulated the importance of sleep in the nature of invention, stating, “The role of this unconscious work in mathematical invention appears to me incontestable.”
+Jacques Hadamard agreed with his compatriot, making note of how he alternated between conscious and unconscious thought when working on mathematics.

-Sleep on it would pass as folk wisdom, except that it heralds from some of the most creative thinkers of recent times, and is now reinforced by neuroscience.
-The link between deliberate sleep patterns and core tenets of mathematical thinking such as problem solving and creativity is inescapable.
+Sleep on it would pass as folk wisdom, except that it heralds from some of the most creative thinkers of past and recent times and is now reinforced by neuroscience.
+The link between deliberate sleep patterns and core tenets of mathematical thinking, such as problem solving and creativity, is inescapable.

-The education system would have to adapt to the varied sleeping patterns of students.
-The most important concept I took away from Matthew Walker’s book is circadian rhythm — body clock.
-Our body is attuned to rising and sleeping at different hours, depending on our state of biological development.
-Adolescents, for example, struggle to switch on early morning compared to children and young adults.
-It is not that adolescents are lazy; their tendency to drift off mid-morning is partly a consequence of being denied their natural sleeping routine.
-For education to meet the needs of its students, it would have to adapt its timetables — later starts and finishes for high schoolers, and so on.
-The premise of adaptive timetabling does not fit will with a standardised model that runs on a fixed clock.
+Our bodies are attuned to rising and sleeping at different hours, depending on our state of biological development.
+Adolescents have a much more difficult time waking in the early morning, compared to children and young adults, because their body clock dictates that they should be sleeping.
+It’s not that adolescents are lazy; their tendency to drift off in mid-morning classes is partly a consequence of being denied their natural sleeping routine.
+For education to meet the needs of its students, timetables would have to change — later starts and finishes for high-schoolers would fit better with their inherent sleeping rhythms.
+But adaptive timetabling does not fit our standardized model of education.

-The importance of sleep is by now irrefutable — the onus is on education policy, practice and research to adapt.
-And if you’re still in doubt of the power of the unconscious, I can only advise you to, well, sleep on it.
-The penny will hopefully drop by the time you awake.
+The importance of sleep is by now irrefutable — the onus is on education policy, practice, and research to adapt.
+And if you’re still in doubt of the power of the unconscious, I can only advise you to read Walker’s book and, well, sleep on it.